 Unfortunately, crowdfunding platforms don’t operate purely for the benefit of investors and entrepreneurs.

 In order to make a profit, these platforms typically take a percentage of the amount raised for a successful campaign.
 For most, this amounts to around 5% of total funds raised in addition to some small processing fees.
-As different platforms have different pricing packages available, it’s important to do research into which is the one that is best suited for your campaign.
+As different platforms have different pricing packages available, it’s important to research which is the one that is best suited for your campaign.

 Crowdcube, for example, offers a zero-commission option for Opportunity Network members looking to raise funds through their platform.